smart-data-models/dataModel.WaterQuality/WaterQualityPredicted/doc/spec_JA.md

       x-ngsi:
         type: Property
     expiryDate:
-      description: 'Property.
-Model:''https://schema.org/DateTime''.
-The date and time for when the prediction is not valid anymore in ISO8601 UTCformat.
-It can be represented by an specific time instant or by an ISO8601 interval.'
+      description: The date and time for when the prediction is not valid anymore in ISO8601 UTCformat.
+It can be represented by an specific time instant or by an ISO8601 interval
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     id:
-      anyOf: &waterqualitypredicted_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: